XiangXu/Programming-Daily-Learning/Java/6_Object_Oriented_Programming.md

 ### Interface Segregation(隔离) Principle

-**Client should not be forced to implement unnecessary methods whih they will not use**.
+**Client should not be forced to implement unnecessary methods if they will not use**.

 ### Dependency Inversion Principle